 A few minutes later, the Mormon Rocks came into view.

 Then train ran by the Davis Ranch.

-Next we went under the freeway and crossed the old US 66 route with my photographers recording and taking picture of our train.
+Next we went under the freeway and crossed the old US 66 route with my photographers recording and taking pictures of our train.

-Before we reached Silverwood Connection a BNSF stack train took the 3% grade down to Cajon.
+Before we reached Silverwood Connection, a BNSF stack train took the three percent grade down to Cajon.